Melody of the Boundary: Drama CD

 A drama CD featuring the voices of Kent Itō as Kyōsuke and Daisuke Sakuma as Kai was released together with the limited edition of the first volume.
 A second drama CD was bundled with the limited edition of the second volume.

 Anime

 An anime television series adaptation was announced on November 13, 2025.
 The cast of the series' drama CDs are reprising their roles.

 Reception

 The series won four awards at the 2024 Next Light Novel Awards, including ranking first in the Paperback category.
-At the time of the second volume's announcement, it was reported that the first novel had sold over 100,000 copies.
+At the time of the second volume's announcement, it was reported that the first novel had over 100,000 copies in circulation.

+The manga adaptation was nominated for the twelfth Next Manga Award in 2026 in the print category, and won the Nichirei Award.